nickgkan/neuro-fuzzy-vehicle-controller/README.md

-# Fuzzy and Neuro-Fuzzy Vehicle Controllers MATLAB Code
+# Fuzzy and Neuro-Fuzzy Vehicle Navigation MATLAB Code

 ## Requirements
 * MATLAB (tested with R2012b, R2015a and R2018a)